OlgaShtante/MFD2_course/README.md

-# MFD2 cource practice
+# MFD2 cource - JS practice
 1. Simple calculator to summarize two numbers (two inputs and one output).
-2. Update background color (4 different implementations).
+2. Update background color functions (4 different implementations).
+3. Bakground color selector (add a new color and change background with it).